SertraFurr/Anime-Sama-Downloader/README.md

 **🚀 A powerful, beautiful and simple CLI tool to download anime episodes from anime-sama.fr/org**

+I update just to be first, because malware are simply stealing my code to hide stuff in it.

 *Enhanced with colorful interface, smart source detection, and robust error handling*

 *Questions?
 Unworking urls?
 Open an issue, will be added fastly (hopefully)*